Sv443-Network/UserUtils/docs.md

 }

 const myEmitter = new NanoEmitter<MyEventMap>({
-  // allow emitting events from outside the class
+  // very important for functional usage - allow emitting events from outside the class body:
   publicEmit: true,
 });